 All commercial premises must pay their water charges, unless a personal hardship waiver applies.
 If you do not pay, Irish Water can take you to the District Court to recover the charges from you.
 Alternatively, it can disconnect or restrict your water supply.
 However, this is rarely done because of implications for health and safety.

 Payments are now collected by Irish Water (previously the local authorities).
 You can pay your water charges bill in a number of ways.

 Group water schemes are responsible for monitoring themselves.
 Commercial members of group schemes who do not pay their share of the maintenance costs must be dealt with by the group and its trustees.
 It is up to the members and trustees of group schemes to decide who should pay what and the grounds on which charges can be waived or reduced.

 If you are in a private group scheme and you are finding it difficult to make your payments, you should discuss this with the trustees of the group.

 In 2019, Irish Water agreed a new Non-Domestic Tariff Framework with the Commission for Regulation of Utilities (CRU).
 This framework standardises non-domestic water charges across local authorities and town councils, meaning businesses will pay the same amount for their water nationwide.
-This new system of charges will apply from 1 May 2021, after being postponed in 2020 due to COVID-19.
+This new system of charges have applied since 1 October 2021.

 Where to apply